-Auditing courses is a practical way to refresh skills, gain background information, or pursue an interest without the pressure of grades.
+Auditing courses is a practical way to refresh skills, gain

+pressure of grades.
 However, the College Opportunity Fund does not apply to audited classes.
 Students who audit are responsible for the entire cost of tuition for that class.
 The deadline date for changing your credit/audit status is the same as the class drop date.